empa-scientific-it/docs/src/content/docs/software_engineering/development.md

 title: Software Development
 ---

-## What we do

-Our team is skilled in modern software development practices.
-We are competent in a variety of technologies, programming languages, and concepts.

-We have experience in many facets of software development, particularly:

-- Backend development
-- Front-end/web development
-- HPC
-- Deployment using Docker containers
-- Continuous integration and delivery (CI/CD)

 ## Best practices

 Our team can teach you how to write code that's not only efficient, but also easy to understand, following the best practices in software development.